 National representative teams

 The New Zealand Disabled Ski Team has been attending the Winter Paralympics since 1980.
 It won New Zealand’s first medals in international skiing in 1984 at Innsbruck, Austria, and has had notable success since then.
-Gold medallists at the 2002 Winter Paralympics at Salt Lake City, USA, were Rachael Battersby and Steve Bayley.
-In 2010 Adam Hall won a gold medal at Vancouver, Canada.
+Up to 2018, multiple gold medallists have been Patrick Cooper (four), Rachael Battersby and Mathew Butson (three), and Adam Hall and Vivienne Martin (two).

 Since the early 2000s, a national representative ski team has competed at international events, notably the Winter Olympics.